 As we know, digital transformation is happening everywhere and a large majority of organizations say they are in a digital transformation process.

-If you look at digital transformation from a technological perspective with the 3rd platform, and all its innovation accelerators, from cloud computing, big data analytics and the Internet of Things (IoT) to artificial intelligence (AI) and cognitive computing; they all have one thing in common: data, information and how to turn it into value and smooth processes.
+If you look at digital transformation from a technological perspective with the 3rd platform, and all its innovation accelerators, from cloud computing, the Internet of Things (IoT) and big data analytics to artificial intelligence and cognitive computing; they all have one thing in common: data, information and how to turn it into value and smooth processes.

 Digital transformation failure guaranteed without information and process optimization

-Or take all the architectures enabling the usage of these technologies, such as fog computing in an IoT context: same thing, we are talking about the best processes and ways to deal with data and information.
+Or take all the architectures enabling the usage of these technologies, such as edge computing: same thing, we are talking about the best processes and ways to deal with data and information.

 If you look at digital transformation from the perspective of business models, business process optimization/transformation and all other possible activities, from customer experience optimization to the enablement of new ways of working, what do we see coming back?
 Indeed, the need for smart information management and smooth processes.
 Integrated, connected, optimized and oriented on creating value, innovating and/or transforming.

 Finally, if you look at digital transformation from the perspective of so-called disruptive companies, such as FinTechs, you essentially see that they leverage data and cognitive, using networks, platforms and devices to turn them into value and new, disruptive business models, challenging incumbents with optimized processes and friendly experiences (if they want to succeed).

-In other words: it’s hard to exagerate if we say that without information management excellence or, if you will, enterprise content management, data excellence and business process optimization, there cannot be any form of digital transformation whatsoever.
+In other words: it’s hard to exaggerate if we say that without information management excellence or, if you will, enterprise content management, data excellence and business process optimization, there cannot be any form of digital transformation whatsoever.

 Or, the other way around: organizations that don’t have their information management processes connected, integrated, optimized and finetuned, with all technologies and best practices involved, while saying they are in a digital transformation process are 1) either lying, 2) either doing an ad hoc transformation, 3) either not taking everything into account to transform in a holistic way or 4) are misguided, one way or the other.
 Fair enough?